Skip to Content

 However, their intelligence is often overlooked.
 This is because people tend to be unnerved by these birds because of their black feathers, their association with death, and what they’re called when they’re together in a group.

-A group of crows is called a murder which is a little scary.
 However, research has shown that crows are actually very caring and social creatures.

 Why Is a Group of Crows Called a Murder?

 A group of crows is called a “murder“.
-There are many different accounts for where this term came from, most of those being based on superstitions and folk tales.
+There are many different explanations for where this term came from, most of those being based on superstitions and folk tales.
 For example, there is an old story that crows will come together so they can decide the destiny of another crow.

 American Crow